GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/operational-reports/product-currency-report.md

 > **Currency:** A measure of how consistently Digital Earth Australia's data products have been published through Digital Earth Australia in line with the stated update frequency (e.g. daily or yearly) on or before the scheduled publish date (as recorded on the Digital Earth Australia Knowledge Hub).

-Essentially, Currency is a measure of the percentage of DEA published data products that are published on time, according to their scheduled publish date.
+Essentially, Currency measures how often DEA's data products publish their data on time, according to their scheduled publish dates.
 It ranges from 100% meaning 'always on time' to 0% meaning 'never on time'.

-Currency is measured on a daily basis (Daily Currency), and these daily values are aggregated into a quarterly and yearly basis (Quarterly Currency and Yearly Currency).
+Currency can be measured on a daily, quarterly, and yearly basis (Daily Currency, Quarterly Currency, and Yearly Currency).
 Furthermore, Currency can be measured for a single product or it can be aggregated across all products.

 We also measure whether a product 'is current'.
 This refers to whether the product's data is currently up-to-date according to its publishing schedule, or whether a delay is being experienced.
 The value of 'is current' is either 'Yes' or 'No'.

 ## Audience and purpose

-The [Currency Report][CurrencyReport] is provided for both external and internal stakeholders.
+The [Currency Report][CurrencyReport] is provided for the public and also for internal stakeholders.
 External auditors can use it to verify that DEA is meeting their performance targets.
-Internally, we may use it to gain insight on which products have high performance versus which products have encountered difficulties.
+Internally, we use it for our annual reporting practices.

 ## Financial year reporting cycle

-The reporting cycle is the Financial Year (FY) which starts in 1 July and ends in 30 June each year.
+This report is based on the Financial Year (FY) which starts in 1 July and ends in 30 June each year.
 Furthermore, the report uses Financial Quarters &mdash; these are Q1 (1 Jul &ndash; 30 Sep), Q2 (1 Oct &ndash; 31 Dec), Q3 (1 Jan &ndash; 31 Mar), and Q4 (1 Apr &ndash; 30 Jun).

 ## Fields of the report